bpucker/DFR_vs_FLS/README.md

 # DFR vs FLS
 This repository harbours all scripts used to study DFR and FLS and their contribution to the competing branches of the flavonoid biosynthesis.

-## Create a co-expression plot between any 2 genes of interest beased on expression data
+## Create a Co-expression plot between any 2 genes of interest based on expression data
 ```
 Usage:
 python3 Coexp_plot.py --count_table_path <FILE> --gene_x <STR> --gene_y <STR> --gene_x_name <STR> --gene_y_name <STR>